Sign in

 North America — CONCACAF Nations League

-Dorny Romero and Heinz Morschel of Dominican Republic
+Dorny Romero and Heinz Morschel of the Dominican Republic

 It was a memorable outing for Dorny Romero.
-The 26-year-old striker scored six goals in two games, starting the break with a brace against Dominca and signing off with a poker against Bermuda.
+The 26-year-old striker scored six goals in two games, starting the break with a brace against Dominica and signing off with a hat-trick against Bermuda.

 Teammate Heinz Morscel also had a fun one.
-The midfielder scored twice and asissted one in Dominica while against Bermuda, he scored once and registered a brace of assist.
+The midfielder scored twice and assisted one in Dominica, while against Bermuda, he scored once and registered a brace of assists.

 Jearl Magaritha of Curaçao